Last updated 2026

 tl;dr

 I built this site after extensively conducting my own research on UX portfolios.
 The font is Inter and uses the CSS framework Tachyons.
-I use Sketch Figma to design updates, and code them in Atom or BBEdit, and attempt to maintain updates using a private github repository.
+I use Figma to explore design updates, and code them in VS Code, and attempt to maintain updates using a private github repository.
 I use ImageOptim to compress images and the JavaScript library FancyBox to make them fancy.
 The backgrounds are from HeroPatterns.com and SVGBackgrounds.com.

 Analysis & Documentation